joebro1907/poliastro/README.md

 ## Problems and suggestions

-If for any reason you get an unexpected error message or an incorrect result, or you want to let the developers know about your use case, please open a new issue in the [issue tracker] and we will try to answer promptly.
+If for any reason you get an unexpected error message or an incorrect result, or you want to let me know about your use case, please open a new issue in the [issue tracker].

+I'm a begginer in Python, so I'll try my best, but that's what github is for: collaboration and improvement :)

 ## Frequently asked questions